hideya/langchain-google-genai-ex/README.md

 ### Simple library to fix Gemini API schema issues with MCP tools / LangChain.js

-This library provides an extended version of `ChatGoogleGenerativeAI` that **fixes Gemini schema compatibility issues with feature rich MCP servers** like GitHub, Notion, etc.
+This library provides an extended version of `ChatGoogleGenerativeAI` that **fixes Gemini schema compatibility issues** when using MCP servers with complex schemas (like Notion).
+It prevents cascading failures where one complex server breaks the entire MCP integration.

 The schema error usually looks like:
 `[GoogleGenerativeAI Error]: ...
 [400 Bad Request] Invalid JSON payload received.`